rheamathias/SOFE3980U-Lab3-Part1/README.md

       kubectl delete -f mysql-deploy.yaml
       kubectl delete -f mysql-service.yaml
       ```
-## Deploy Maven Project
+## Deploy The Maven Project
-In this section, We will create a new Docker image based on a previous version of the Maven project created at the second milestone, **BinaryCalculatorWebapp**. will be converted into a Docker image.
+ new Docker image will be created in this section based on a previous version of the Maven project created at the second milestone, **BinaryCalculatorWebapp**, which will be converted into a Docker image.
 GKE will be used to Deploy it.
 1. From the GCP console, change the current directory to the path **/BinaryCalculatorWebapp** at the cloned repository.
 Then, build the application to generate the WAR file.
    ```cmd
    cd ~/SOFE3980U-Lab3/BinaryCalculatorWebapp
    mvn package
    ```
 2. The path also contains another file, **Dockerfile**.
-It contains the steps necessary to create the docker image. the steps can be summarized as:
+It contains the steps necessary to create the docker image.
+The steps can be summarized as:
    * line 1: starting with a base image.
    * line 2: create a volume **tmp** used by the TomCat server for temporary files.
    * line 3: copy the war file(s) from the path ./target at the host machine to the working directory at the docker image.